aouiniamine/aoui-drive/documetation/DOCUMENTATION.md

 | `NOT_FOUND` | 404 | Resource not found |
 | `CONFLICT` | 409 | Resource already exists |
 | `INTERNAL_ERROR` | 500 | Server error |

-### MIME Type to Extension

-The system uses Go's `mime` package to determine file extensions from content types.
-For stream uploads, the `X-File-Extension` header is required to ensure correct file naming.